 |The labor market

-The labor force in Q4/2013 increased to 44.5% of those aged 15 and above, that is, 1.194 million persons.
-The labor force participation rate was 45.7% in the West Bank and 42.4% in the Gaza Strip.
-Participation in the labor force was much higher for men than for women in both regions, reaching only 17.2% for women in the Gaza Strip.
-The labor force participation was also relatively low for the youth, particularly those aged between 15 and 19 years of age.
+The labor force in Q3/2013 increased to 43.6% of those aged 15 and above, that is, 1.161 million persons.
+The labor force participation rate was 44.9% in the West Bank and 41.4% in the Gaza Strip.
+Participation in the labor force was much higher for men than for women in both regions.
+Labor force participation was relatively low for the youth, particularly those aged between 15 and 19 years of age.

-Women were more affected by unemployment than men in both regions, and despite their low labor force participation rate, more than half of economically active women in the Gaza Strip were unemployed in Q4/2013.
+Women were more affected by unemployment than men in both regions, and despite their low labor force participation rate, more than half of economically active women in the Gaza Strip were unemployed in Q3/2013.
 Refugees in both the West Bank and the Gaza Strip had a higher unemployment rate than non-refugees.
 Age was also correlated to unemployment, with the youth experiencing the highest rates.
-A total of 65.6% of 20-to-24-year-olds in the Gaza Strip, for example, were jobless — the highest rate of any age group in either region.
+A total of 57.9% of 20-to-24-year-olds in the Gaza Strip, for example, were jobless – the highest rate of any age group in either region.
+The average duration of unemployment in Q3/2013 decreased by less than one month for both women and men in the West Bank compared to Q2/2013, and it decreased by more than one month for both sexes in the Gaza Strip.
+Still, the average period of unemployment was more than twice as long in the Gaza Strip as in the West Bank for either sex.
+Similarly the period was longer for women than for men in both regions.

-There was a significant disparity in average daily net wages between the West Bank and the Gaza Strip in Q4/2013 — NIS90.2 vs. NIS64.4.
-Average daily net wages were higher for men than for women in the West Bank, but the situation was reversed in the Gaza Strip.
-The public sector offered considerably higher average daily wages than the private sector in both regions, although average wages in Israel and Israeli settlements in the West Bank remained the highest.
+Average daily net wages increased in the West Bank in Q3/2013 compared to Q2/2013, but they fell in the Gaza Strip, compounding an already significant disparity between the two regions.
+In Q3/2013 average daily net wages were NIS87.5 in the West Bank and NIS66.1 and the Gaza Strip.
+Although average daily net wages were higher for men than for women in the West Bank, the situation was reversed in the Gaza Strip.
+While the public sector offered considerably higher average daily wages than the private sector in both regions, the highest wages were still found in Israel and Israeli settlements.